nesar/subgrid_emu/README.md

 ## Overview

-This package provides trained emulators that predict various cosmological summary statistics as a function of subgrid physics parameters, without running expensive full-hydrodynamical simulations.
-The emulators are based on Gaussian Processes and trained on a suite of 64 + 16 simulations of with varying subgrid physics parameters.
+This package provides trained surrogates that predict various cosmological summary statistics as a function of subgrid physics parameters.
+The emulators are based on Gaussian Processes and trained on a suite of 64 (5 subgrid parameters, smaller boxes) + 16 (2 subgrid parameters, larger boxes) simulations of with varying subgrid physics parameters.

 ## Installation